Voice Typing for Codex CLI

 Speak to OpenAI's coding agent naturally

-OpenAI Codex CLI brings GPT-4's coding capabilities to your terminal.
+OpenAI Codex CLI is a powerful terminal-based coding agent powered by GPT-5.3-Codex.
 But typing detailed prompts slows you down.
 With WhisperTyping, you speak to Codex naturally - 4x faster than typing, with features built specifically for vibe coding.

 What is Codex CLI?

 Codex CLI is OpenAI's command-line coding agent.
 It understands your codebase, executes commands, writes code, and helps you build software through natural language conversation.
-Like Claude Code, it runs in your terminal and can make changes directly to your files.
+It runs in your terminal with different autonomy levels, from supervised to fully autonomous, and can make changes directly to your files.

 Always Ready When You Are

 See a bug while testing?
 Hit the hotkey: "The API returns 500 when the request body is empty."
-By the time you're back in your terminal, your thought is captured and ready to paste into Codex.
+By the time you're back in your terminal, your thought is captured and ready to send.

 Double-Tap to Send

 The feature developers love most: double-tap your hotkey to automatically press Enter.
-Dictate your prompt and send it to Codex in one motion - completely hands-free.
+Dictate your prompt and send it to Codex in one motion.

 Single tap starts recording.
 Double-tap stops, transcribes, and sends.
 No reaching for the keyboard.
 No breaking your flow.